 Una then ripped up the story and threw it in the neon blue canal.

-“Even the way the torn glowing pieces flow down the river is known, has happened before,” she said and began to walk home through the City of Immense, the glowing blocks of buildings reflecting off her face.
+“Even the way the torn glowing pieces flow down the river is known, has happened before,” she said and began to walk home through the City of Ethereal, the glowing blocks of buildings reflecting off her face.
+She felt suffocated by the constant neon glow that surrounded her, a reminder of the all-encompassing presence of them.

 She took the elevator, which was transparent and rode along the outside of her building, twisting around the building as it rose.
 She stared at the birds in the night sky against the gray clouds – they flew in circles and had glowing red eyes.